Cocoa Butter: Nutrition, Benefits, and Drawbacks

 Cocoa butter is a pure and natural fat that comes from cocoa beans.

-That said, it is worth remembering that cocoa butter is very calorie-dense and doesn’t contain many nutrients.
+That said, it is worth remembering that cocoa butter is very calorie-dense and is a poor source of essential vitamins and minerals.

-However, providing it is in moderation, cocoa butter can play a delicious part of a healthy diet.
+However, providing it is consumed in moderation, cocoa butter can fit into a healthy diet.

 Photo of author